On the legality of IAB consent banners

 Translation: If you just click "Continue without accepting", some adtech companies will continue to rely on legitimate interest to process your personal data.
 To object to this processing based on legitimate interests, you will need to go to the settings screen (option "Configure your choices").

-So come back to the consent banner to check your choices after clicking on "Continue without accepting".
-To do this, you need to scroll to the footer of the Psychologies.com site, do not click on "Personal data & Cookies"but on"Consent" (the link does not seem clickable, although it is):
+So go back to the consent banner to check your choices after clicking "Continue without accepting".
+To do this, you need to scroll down to the footer of the Psychologies.com site and click not on "Personal data & Cookies" but on "Consent" (the link doesn't look clickable, but it is):

-The hidden link, however"it should be as easy to withdraw consent as to give it".
+The hidden link, even though "it should be as easy to withdraw consent as to give it".

 Note the appearance of the “Refuse all and continue” button:

-Then, in order to check the effect of your previous choice ("Continue without accepting"), click on "Configure your choices".
-You will see that the different advertising processing operations are not unchecked, as if you had not already chosen:
+Then, to check the effect of your previous choice ("Continue without accepting"), click "Configure your choices".
+You will see that the various advertising processing operations are not unchecked, as if you had not already made a choice:

 “Continue without accepting” does not mean “refuse”, why?